Architectural Engineering - BEng (Hons), MEng (Hons)

 A level

-BCC including Grade B in one of Maths or Physics.
+BCC including Grade B in one of Maths, Physics or Further Maths

 A Level Essential:

-- Twofrom Mathematics, Physics, Chemistry, Biology, Technology and Design, Environmental Technology, Environmental Science, Life and Health Sciences (Single or Double Award), Digital Technology, Construction or Engineering.
+- Twofrom Mathematics, Physics, Chemistry, Biology, Technology and Design, Environmental Technology, Environmental Science, Life and Health Sciences (Single or Double Award), Construction or Engineering.

-We will also accept Applied Science, Geography, ICT/IT or Design and Technology as long as these are presented with one of the main A Level subjects shown above.
+We will also accept Applied Science, Geography, ICT/IT or Design and Technology as long as they are presented with one of the main A level subjects above.

 .